 Dancing Technique Classes

 Dance at Illinois offers a global spectrum of dance aesthetics and dance forms such as African- Caribbean, Ballet, Capoeira, Contemporary, Hip-hop, House, Jazz, Modern, Musical Theater Dance, Tap, Umfundalai and Vogue in light-filled studios.
+These courses can be found under the Danc 116/216 umbrella.
 The department also offers mindfulness practices such as Pilates, Yoga, Feldenkrais and Tai Chi.
 These in-demand electives have no waiting lists.
 If the course you’d like to take is full, check the course catalog and registration system through the first day of class to see if a spot has opened up.

 (2 credit hours) Introduction to basic choreographic elements.
 Course work will include dancing, dance making, viewing dance, in-class discussions and short writing assignments.
 This course satisfies the General Education criteria for Humanities – Lit and Arts and Cultural Studies – Western.